aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/aspose-cells-griddesktop/working-with-griddesktop/working-with-aspose-cells-griddesktop-events/_index.md

-{{< gist "aspose-cells" "12f660d9525e46ef9ab404004d07c3e8" "Examples.GridDesktop-CSharp-GridDesktop.Examples-WorkingWithGrid-GridDesktopEvents.Designer-DesignerGeneratedCode.cs" >}}
+{{< gist "aspose-cells-gists" "e204d6243cc67d7d255d51c9b85b2c64" "Examples.GridDesktop-CSharp-GridDesktop.Examples-WorkingWithGrid-GridDesktopEvents.Designer-DesignerGeneratedCode.cs" >}}

 Now Add code to perform the desired operation inside the event handler.
 For this example, we have added a line of code that displays a message box for notifications.